 How to take out student loans for trade school

-Make sure to check all of your options for “free money” to use for trade school, such as scholarships and grants.
+Make sure to check all your free options for trade school, such as scholarships and grants, since these don’t have to be repaid.
 Once you’ve done this, the next place to look is student loans.

 Here’s how to take out student loans for trade school:

-- Accept the federal student loans you qualify for: After submitting the FAFSA, you’ll receive a financial aid award letter from your school’s financial aid office.
-You can then choose which federal student loans you want to accept.
+- Fill out the FAFSA.
+Start by completing the FAFSA to see what type of federal aid you might be eligible for, including scholarships and grants.
+To complete the FAFSA, visit the StudentAid.gov website.
+Accept the federal student loans you qualify for.
+After submitting your FAFSA, you’ll receive an award letter from your school’s financial aid office.
+You can then choose which federal student aid you want to accept.

-- Take out private student loans to fill the gaps: Once you’ve exhausted your federal financial aid options, consider private student loans to help fill any gaps.
-Unlike federal student loans, you’ll need good credit history and an income to qualify for private student loans.
-Having a cosigner could also help you get approved.
-There are student loans for bad credit available as well.
+- Take out private student loans to fill the gaps.
+Once you’ve exhausted your federal financial aid options, consider private student loans to help fill any gaps.
+Unlike federal student loans, you’ll typically need good credit history and an income to qualify for private student loans.
+Having a cosigner with good credit could also help you get approved.
+And some lenders offer student loans for bad credit as well.